ashander/ftprime/README.md

 --------

-The purpose of this package is to provide python code to easily store ancestry information from a forwards-time, individual-based simulation, using [msprime](https://github.com/jeromekelleher/msprime), so that after the simulation, we can
+The purpose of this package is to provide python code to easily store ancestry information from a forwards-time, individual-based simulation, using [msprime](https://github.com/jeromekelleher/msprime)'s "tree sequence" data format, so that after the simulation, we can

-1. have the entire tree sequence (ARG equivalent) of the final generation
+1. have the entire tree sequence (equivalent to the ARG) of the final generation:w
 2. put down neutral mutations on the tree sequence afterwards without carrying them along in the simulation, and
 3. use [msprime](https://github.com/jeromekelleher/msprime) to efficiently store results and quickly compute statistics.